Trafficking Risk in Sub-Saharan African Supply Chains

 POLITICAL INSTABILITY OR CONFLICT

-Mali scores a 92.9 in the 2017 Fragile States Index, placing it in the “Alert” category, a slight improvement from the country’s score in 2016 which was a 95.2.[44]
-However, instability spread throughout the country as a result of the proliferation of armed groups who carried out attacks, including the killing of 17 soldiers and wounding of 35 others on an army base in the country.[45]
-Continued violence in the north extended the country’s state of emergency until March 2017 and impeded the implementation of the 2015 Algiers Peace Agreement.[46]
+Since 2012, Mali has been in a widespread civil conflict between its government and various rebel groups.
+Mali scores a 99.5 in the 2023 Fragile States Index, placing it in the “Alert” category, a slight worsening from the country’s score in 2022 which was a 98.6.
+[51] instability spread throughout the country as a result of the proliferation of armed groups who carried out attacks, namely the rise of the Islamic State in the Sahel.
+[52] Continued violence in the north against armed groups and the Malian military have threatened the lives of many of its residents.
+[53]

-According to the UN, due to ongoing fighting and insecurity in the regions of Gao, Kidal, Ségou and Timbuktu, 296 out of 2,380 schools in the area were closed with no alternatives provided.[47]
-Armed groups occupied some schools.[48]
+According to the UN, due to ongoing fighting and insecurity in the regions of Gao, Kidal, Ségou and Timbuktu, Schools in the area were closed with no alternatives provided and, in some cases, were occupied by armed groups.
+As of August 2021, there have been 1,664 school closures.[54]

 LEVEL OF CORRUPTION

-The Transparency International Corruption Perception Index 2016 scores Mali as a 32 out of 100, where a 0 signals “Highly Corrupt” and a 100 signals “Very Clean”.
-Mali is ranked 116 out of 176 countries on that same index.[50]
-The U.S. Department of State reports that officials engage in corruption with impunity and that corruption is pervasive in “all sectors of the administration.”[51]
+The Transparency International Corruption Perception Index 2022 scores Mali as a 28 out of 100, where 0 signals “Highly Corrupt” and 100 signals “Very Clean.”
+Mali is ranked 137 out of 180 countries on that same index.[57]
+The U.S. Department of State reports that officials engage in corruption with impunity and that corruption is pervasive since territorial control by the Malian government is weak Currently, the government controls only 20 percent of Mali’s territory, with the rest being either in dispute or in control by armed rebel groups.[58]
+Therefore, there is limited capacity to control corruption or the misuse of funds and resources.[59]

 LEVEL OF CRIME AND VIOLENCE

-The World Economic Forum Global Competitiveness Report ranks Mali at 113/138 and 114/138 for business costs of crime and violence and organized crime, respectively.[52]
-The U.S. Department of State reports that the instability in northern regions has permitted terrorist groups to inflict violence on civilians and security forces.[53]
-Peacekeepers were also a target of armed groups, which resulted in the killing of 25 peacekeepers and six civilian contractors working for the United Nations.[54]
+The World Economic Forum Global Competitiveness Report ranks Mali at 113 out of 138 and 114 out of 138 for business costs of crime and violence and organized crime, respectively, with the lowest score, 138, indicating the highest costs of crime onto businesses and highest rates of organized crime.
+[60] These reports indicate that crime and violence heavily impedes on business in Mali, and that organized crime groups operate throughout the country.
+The U.S. Department of State reports that the instability in northern regions has permitted terrorist groups to inflict violence on civilians and security forces.
+[61] Peacekeepers were also a target of armed groups.
+In 2023, an armed group attack in northern Mali killed one UN peacekeeper and injured eight others.
+[62]

 STATE PERSECUTION

-Malian women reportedly do not have the right to pass their nationality on to their children in instances where the children’s father is not a Malian citizen.[55]
-Per United Nations High Commissioner for Refugees (UNHCR), 64 percent of Malian children do not have birth certificates.[56]
+Malian women reportedly do not have the right to pass their nationality on to their children in instances where the children’s father is not a Malian citizen.[63]
+Per the Norwegian Refugee Council, 148,000 displaced Malian children do not have birth certificates.[64]
 Lack of birth certificates may impact access to government resources and services, which may contribute to children’s economic need to engage in child labor.

 Socio-Economic Risk Factors